nestauk/ds-cookiecutter/{{ cookiecutter.repo_name }}/flowrider/README.md

 - run ID
 - artifact

-By default in `outputs/.cache/` but can be overwritten setting `FLOWRIDER_TEMP_DIR` environment variable
+By default in your systems temporary directory, e.g. `/tmp/`, but can be overwritten setting `FLOWRIDER_TEMP_DIR` environment variable (we recommend `outputs/.cache/`)

 # TODO